 How Can I Pay for Them?

-So how can you pay for the smile that you have been dreaming about?
+So, how can you pay for the smile you have been dreaming about?
 Here are a few places to start:

 To find out more, request a complimentary Smile evaluation from Dr. Gina Lee to discuss your treatment options and we can give you an exact quote.